 All of Highland's coaches are members of the Positive Coaching Alliance (PCA), a national non-profit developing "Better Athletes, Better People" by working to provide all youth and high school athletes a positive, character-building youth sports experience.
 Learn more about the Positive Coaching Alliance at www.positivecoach.org.

-- Read more about athletics in the Lower School here
+- Read more about Lower School athletics here

 - Read more about Middle School athletics here